MIDA-group/itkAlphaAMD/README.md

 Requirements/Dependencies:

 ITK 4.x (tested with 4.9).
+CMake

 Tested on Windows 10, MacOSX and Ubuntu 16.04 LTS.

-To build the framework, go to the directory above the repository:
+To build the framework (on Linux), go to the directory directly above the repository:

 $ mkdir itkAlphaAMD-build/
 $ cd itkAlphaAMD-build/